 We will not let the beliefs of the world tell us that what God would have us do is impossible.
 Instead, we will try to recognize that only what God would have us do is possible (W-pI.45.4:5-6).

-One of the themes of the course that is increasingly clear to me is the degree to which the ego does not mean us well.
+A critical theme of A Course in Miracles is the degree to which the ego does not mean us well.
 We’re apt to forget this.
-But from time to time – either explicitly or in powerful image-based language – the course tells us that the ego is our enemy and that it wants us dead and would kill us in a second if it could figure out a way to survive without us.
+But from time to time – either explicitly or in powerful image-based language – the course reminds us that the ego is our enemy and that it wants us dead and would kill us in a second if it could figure out a way to survive without us.